top of page

 Museum Vice President Nick Bogert stumbled upon this unlikely saga of Sunao Imoto and Kaye Miyamoto by chance, and wrote about it in Michigan History magazine last spring.

-That story became a PowerPoint lecture-- "The Sandburgs and the Nisei" at the Chikaming Township Hall in Harbert in July, a lecture that will be reprised at the statewide meeting of the Historical Society of Michigan, at Lake Michigan College in Benton Harbor, on the last weekend in September.
+That story became a PowerPoint lecture-- "The Sandburgs and the Nisei" at the Chikaming Township Hall in Harbert in July, a lecture reprised at the statewide meeting of the Historical Society of Michigan, at Lake Michigan College in Benton Harbor, on the last weekend in September, 2024.

 VIDEOS OF PAST ONLINE EVENTS